topkecleon/otouto/README.md

 # otouto

-The plugin-wielding, multi-purpose Telgram chat bot.
+The plugin-wielding, multi-purpose Telegram chat bot.

 Public bot runs on [@mokubot](http://telegram.me/mokubot).

-Requires lua-socket, lua-sec, and cjson or dkjson.
+Requires lua-socket and lua-sec. [dkjson](https://github.com/LuaDist/dkjson/) is provided.

+`lua bot.lua`

 ###Configuration

 Most config.json entries are self-explanatory.

+Giphy key provided is the public test key, and is subject to rate limitation.

 TIME_OFFSET is the time difference, in seconds, between your system clock.
 It is often necessary for accurate output of the time plugin.